Why Does the Top of My Vagina Hurt?

 The most common treatment for adenomyosis is birth control pills or a progestin intrauterine device (IUD).
 In addition, anti-inflammatory drugs like ibuprofen can reduce blood flow and relieve cramps.
 If these medications are ineffective, the doctor may prescribe gonadotropin-releasing hormone agonists or antagonists, but they should only be used for the short term because they can induce early menopause.
 Surgery to remove the uterus is another option if other treatments do not help.

-Zobacz też: Why Does My Vagina Burn After Sex?
+Zobacz też: Why Does My Vagina Burn When I Pee?

 Menstruation